Skip to main content

 #Safety & Health

-September still carries summer-level tourist density in the first two weeks, and pickpocketing remains active.
+September still carries summer-level tourist density in the first two weeks; pickpocketing remains active.

 Tap water is safe.